 Many people rely on water sources that have a high risk of fecal contamination.
 The lack of toilets and proper sewer systems are primary contamination factors but there are many other things that can lead to disease.
 Even water that is safe at its source is at risk of becoming contaminated unless it is treated, transported, stored, and handled properly.

 Our trainings equip people with knowledge about what water sources could be contaminated, how to transport, store, and handle water in a safe way.
-People also learn about different filtration and purification methods for their drinking and cooking.
+People also learn about different filtration and purification methods for their drinking and cooking water.

 Proper hygiene does not come naturally to most people.
 Very few understand the importance of washing their hands after using the toilet and especially before preparing food.
 Incorporated into each training is a detailed diagram showing how fecal matter is transported from the latrine/toilet to the dinner table.
 After reviewing the diagram trainees are asked to explain how the cycles of contamination from latrine to dinner table can be broken.
 People actively participate in hand washing to gain real-life understanding about the proper method.